Zannick/logic-graph/games/README.md

 * **name**: The name of the Location.
 Location names must be unique within a Spot. **Required**.
 * **item**: The id of the Item.
 This may only use alphanumeric characters and underscores and must start with a capital letter. **Required**.
 * **canon**: The canonical name of the Location.
-All Locations with the same canonical name are considered alternative ways to access the same logical item in the game; after visiting any of these, all the rest with the same canonical name will be skipped.
+All Locations with the same canonical name are considered alternative ways to access the same logical item in the game; after visiting any of these, all the rest with the same canonical name will be considered also visited.
 All Locations with the same canonical name must have the same Item.
 * **req**: The **requirements** to visit the Location, as a logic rule of type `boolExpr`.
 If omitted, functions the same as `True`.
 See the [Logic grammar reference](#logic-grammar-reference) below.
 * **price**: The numerical value of the **Currency** required to be spent.
 If unset, accessing the Location is considered free.
 * **costs**: The name of the **Currency** required to be spent.
 Any global context variable with an integer value is considered eligible Currency for this.
 If omitted and **price** is set, the first one defined in `Game.yaml` **context** is used.